Create a Bootable USB Installer for macOS Mojave

 Once the macOS Mojave installer has been downloaded, it's time to prepare the USB drive for the bootable installer.

 Before using the USB drive to create the bootable installer, you must format it.
-Formatting ensures that the USB drive is set up correctly for macOS.
+Before using the USB drive to create the bootable installer, you must format it.
+Formatting ensures to set up USB drive correctly for macOS.
 Here's how:

 After formatting, the USB drive will be ready for the next step.